smyrsamysmyr3-art/UST2026/README.md

 The project develops a unified mathematical and computational framework intended to investigate physical dynamics through environmental equilibrium, medium-dependent response, hosting-time scaling, and operational environmental clocks.

-The project is organized as a continuous research program rather than independent papers.
+The project is organized as a continuous research program rather than as independent papers.

 The current integrated closure extends through: